If we had an award for the most iconic London road, Portobello might be the Champignon…

 NIBBLES AND TIPPLES

 Directly on Portobello Road itself you’ll find the Electric Diner serving – you got it – diner food, breakfast through to dinner.
 Otherwise the Sun In Splendour both make for a decent afternoon tipple and some pub grub.
 The Distillery is a four-storey gin palace with two bars, a basement distillery, a gin museum, and top floor micro-hotel.
 On their menu you’ll find plenty of innovative gin-based cocktails alongside both quintessentially British dishes and Spanish tapas.
-There’s also Core by Clare Smyth for British; Orasay for seafood, or 108 Garage for throw-your-hands-in-the-air-and-ask-for-another Asian fusion.
-(We’ve got you.)
+There’s also Core by Clare Smyth for triple Michelin starred British tasting menus; the elegant Caractère; or Orasay for seafood.
 Find all our recommendations for great Notting Hill restaurants here.

 Back in 1927, English novelist George Orwell – author of Animal Farm and 1984 – lived at number 22 Portobello Road.
 Today the pastel blue house is marked – conveniently – by a coordinated blue plaque, which you can easily spot if you’re travelling down from Notting Hill station.